 This report has been compiled based on the methodology as detailed and the professional experience of the surveyor.
-Whilst the report reflects the situation found as accurately as possible, bats are wild and can move freely from site to site.
+Whilst the report reflects the situation found as accurately as possible, bats, nesting birds and barn owls are wild and can move freely from site to site.
 Their presence or absence detailed in this report does not entirely preclude the possibility of a different past, current or future use of the site surveyed.

-We would ask all clients acting upon the contents of this report to show due diligence when undertaking work on their site and or in their interaction with bat species.
-If bats are found during a work programme and continuing the work programme could result in their disturbance, injury or death either directly or indirectly an offence may be committed.
+We would ask all clients acting upon the contents of this report to show due diligence when undertaking work on their site and or in their interaction with bat species, nesting birds and or barn owls.
+If bats, nesting birds or barn owls are found during a work programme and continuing the work programme could result in their disturbance, injury or death either directly or indirectly an offence may be committed.

-Bats may only be disturbed, injured or killed under licence.
+These species may only be disturbed, injured or killed under licence.